KevinTMtz/iOSApps/README.md

-# iOS Small Apps
+# iOS Apps
-Some apps developed for learning Swift and Xcode.
+Apps developed for learning the technologies and techniques of iOS development.